AnaCarolinaCCH123/Valeo-sensor-project/README.md

+Sensor Box Project: Develop a system capable of simulating fault conditions in ultrasonic sensors.
 This repository contains the code for the project interface, as well as the web application for connecting to the microcontroller.